aek15/fake-data-machine/README.md

 Click on the "Generate DDL" button to view the SQL DDL statement for the specified table structure.

 4. **Generating Dummy Data Files**
-Enter the desired number of rows per file and the total number of files.
-Click the "Generate Files" button to create CSV files with dummy data.
+Enter the desired number of rows per file, the total number of files, and file format Click the "Generate Files" button to create files with dummy data.

 5. **Downloading Generated Files**
 After generating files, click the "List Generated Files" button.